Junnyyy/NextJS-Electron/README.md

 Hosted on Vercel: https://electron.johnnyle.io/

 > [!TIP]
 > On Vercel, you won't need to set the output directory.
 It will automatically use the `out` directory.
+If you're facing [`Routes Manifest Could Not Be Found` error](https://github.com/vercel/vercel/blob/main/errors/now-next-routes-manifest.md), it's likely because of this.

 ### Desktop Deployment